elias-michaias/sword/README.md

 # sword-onyx
 Sword is a **fine-grained, functional, front-end** framework for the web that leverages the power of the *Onyx* programming language and runs on WebAssembly.

+Sword is still in very early development.

+## Example:
 ```fsharp
 main :: () {